bharurn/mimicpy/README.md

 # MiMiCPy
-MiMiCPy is the python library for preparing and executing QM/MM simulations with the MiMiC CPMD/Gromacs interface developed at Forschungszentrum Juelich and EPFL.
+MiMiCPy is the python library for preparing QM/MM simulations with the MiMiC CPMD/Gromacs interface developed at Forschungszentrum Juelich and EPFL.
 [1] For more details on compiling the MiMiC source code, please refer to [2].

-MiMiCPy comes with a set of command lines tools to prepare MiMiC input scripts, and integration with molecular visualization packages.
-These features, as well as running MiMiC simulations, can also be accessed through the python interface.
+MiMiCPy comes with a set of command lines tools to prepare MiMiC input scripts.
+Additionally, integration with molecular visualization packages be accessed through the python interface.

 ## Installation
 MiMiCPy is not available on pip/conda yet.
 To install run the following command in the terminal: